 Shut the door, shut your mind.
 It would be lovely to shed the day’s woes like a second skin upon getting home It also is impossible.
 Solution?
 Turn on your phone or kitchen timer and set it for 30 minutes.
 That’s all the “wallow time” you’re allowed.
 Move onto to something you can control, like dinner prep.

 It’s natural, and not unexpected, to be zapped at the end of a busy day.
 And when we carry that exhaustion home, we’re prohibited from getting a second wind and having a meaningful stretch of downtime.
+This does not create a stress-free environment.
 By setting some basic ground rules about work-home balance, you may find that when you open the front door, you’re able to take a calming breath and get some pep back in your step for the evening’s activities.

 Have some fun creating ways to make your home life enjoyable again.
 No deadlines, no hard and fast expectations.
 Just line up the things you love to do and want to do.
 It’s not about doing it all at once or doing it right the first time.
 It’s about standing still, looking around and enjoying the space you have created for yourself.